 - Adopt and invest in software for client experience.

 Be a winning agency by constantly moving towards improvement.
-If you follow the seven rules listed above–and don’t coast on your success–you should be fine!
+If you follow the eight rules listed above–and don’t coast on your success–you should be fine!

 Imagine social media approvals without spreadsheets

 HeyOrca is a social media planner built for social media agencies.
 Our product centralizes content approval and client management in one place.